Diabetic hyperglycemic hyperosmolar syndrome

 - Speech impairment

-The doctor or nurse will examine you and ask questions about your symptoms and medical history.
+The doctor or nurse will examine you and ask about your symptoms and medical history.
 The exam may show that you have:

 Test that may be done include: